 Health centres face multiple challenges such as a lack of personnel, inadequate infrastructure, and outdated information systems, which have led to reduced quality of care, especially for those with chronic conditions.
 The rise in NCDs has forced a redesign in how health facilities are built, staffed and communicate with citizens, and between health centres and hospitals.

 An Integrated Approach

-The Pan American Health Organization (PAHO) is assisting the Ministry of Health and Wellness in creating a new an integrated model of care where the person is central to the design and operation of the health system.
-Developed more than two decades ago, the model of care is a widely adopted approach to improving ambulatory care that has guided clinical quality initiatives around the world.
+The Pan American Health Organization (PAHO) is assisting the Ministry of Health and Wellness in creating a new integrated model of care where the person is central to the design and operation of the health system.
+Developed more than two decades ago, the chronic care model is a widely adopted approach to improving ambulatory care that has guided clinical quality initiatives around the world.

-Jamaica has established a Health System Strengthening Project with an investment of 100 million USD in five year, which aims to increase the capacity of selected health centres and hospitals to provide comprehensive health promotion, disease prevention and treatment to meet the specific needs of individuals in the community through tailored infrastructure upgrades to facilities, linked information systems and developing standardized levels of care.
+Jamaica has established a Health System Strengthening Project with an investment of 100 million USD over five years, which aims to increase the capacity of selected health centres and hospitals to provide comprehensive health promotion, disease prevention and treatment to meet the specific needs of individuals in the community through tailored infrastructure upgrades to facilities, linked information systems and developing standardised levels of care.

 The pilot program will include 14 health facilities (11 primary health centres and three hospitals) located in a corridor between Ocho Rios in the north, to Lionel Town in the south.

 The new care model is a comprehensive system for organising chronic disease care within the Integrated Health Service Delivery Network (IHSDN), ensuring coordination between health centres and hospitals into the same network.
 Network integration will allow functionalities in patient registration, health records, laboratory, outpatient scheduling, pharmacy and other relevant services.
 The implementation of innovative technologies in telehealth, such as remote specialist consultation from clinics and general hospitals, will also be possible.